carmenj/xplor-pay-mobile/README.md

 # xplor-pay-mobile
-Payment application that integrates the Clearent IOS Framework.
+Payment application that integrates the iOS Clearent IDTech Framework.